 - Rapid situation tracking for COVID-19 socioeconomic impacts – a dashboard tracking some of the indirect socioeconomic impacts of COVID-19, including those in education.
 It is based on recent data collection efforts from UNICEF Country Offices and UNICEF National Committees that entails a survey of over 100 questions.

-Policy briefs and factsheets
+Policy briefs, reports, and factsheets